 Video: Double Your Tape Measure

-Sometimes sixty-inch-long measuring tapes seem like more trouble than they’re worth.
-They get in the way and end up all tangled in your sewing.
-But, there’s a better way.
+Sometimes 60-inch-long measuring tapes seem like more trouble than they’re worth.
+They get in the way and end up tangled in your sewing.
+But there’s a better way.

-As it turns out, Robin Peabody from Naperville, IL came up with this idea.
+Robin Peabody from Naperville, Illinois, came up with this idea.
 Robin intentionally cuts her tape in two.
 If you’re going to do this on purpose, cut one piece 36 inches long to have a full yard, and use the other 24-inch piece for smaller measuring tasks.

 Tips can be emailed directly to Threads or mailed to Threads Tips, P.O.
 Box 5506, Newtown, CT 06470.